Mehadi-Shojib/Mehadi-Shojib/README.md

 - 👋 Hi, I’m @Mehadi-Shojib
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in getting into a Masters program.
-- 🌱 I’m currently Doing Bachelor of Science in Computer Science and Engineering At AIUB
+- 🌱 I have recently completed my Bachelor of Science in Computer Science and Engineering from AIUB